josephmjoy/robotics/java_robotutils/impnotes.md

 # Feb 12B, 2018 Design Note- RobotComm Reseive/Receive Command/Send/Channel Semantics
 - Decided to consolidate all into a Channel, so got rid of "Server" as a distinct type.
-This was goinng back to an earlier design.
+This was going back to an earlier design.
 Main reason is the realization that a channel need not be bound to a remote node - it can be optionally bound to a remote node.
 This gives the flexibility of putting the client in charge of what it wants and also not having to have to juggle different kinds of objects